rformassspectrometry/QFeatures/NOTES.md

 the two-level approach isn't readily available out-of-the-box, and would require additional developments:

-- Every functoin that operates on an SE of a Features object would need to allow the user to specify which assay to use (and/or by default use the latest one).
+- Every function that operates on an SE of a Features object would need to allow the user to specify which assay to use (and/or by default use the latest one).